Fletcher Building: COVID-19 pandemic

-2021–22 "gib" shortage
+2021–22 plasterboard shortage

-In response to a nationwide shortage of plasterboards ("gib"), Fletcher began rationing plasterboard orders in February 2022.
+In response to a nationwide shortage of plasterboards (gib), Fletcher began rationing plasterboard orders in February 2022.
 By that time, the company controlled 94% of New Zealand's gib market, which had earlier triggered a Commerce Commission probe in November 2021 into whether Fletcher was blocking competitors from entering the New Zealand market.
 The Commerce Commission's investigation would also investigate the perceived lack of competition within the New Zealand residential building competition and whether the cost of building materials was too high.
 By May 2022, the plasterboard shortage had caused significant delays to building projects across New Zealand.
 The shortage of building supplies and construction delays also forced at least 12 companies including Christchurch building firm Maxim towards insolvency.
-The shortage had forced builders and retailers including Bunnings Warehouse to explore alternative plasterboard sources from overseas including China as well as domestic competitor Elephant Plasterboard.
+The shortage had forced builders and retailers including Bunnings to explore alternative plasterboard sources from overseas including China as well as domestic competitor Elephant Plasterboard.

 In early June 2022, Fletcher Building after video footage emerged that its subsidiary Winstone Wallboards had given another subsidiary Fletcher Living preferential access to its gib-board supplies.
 This preferential treatment violated the company's own policy and occurred in the midst of a national plasterboard shortage.
 On 10 June, social housing provider Simplicity Living cancelled its contract with Fletcher citing supply delays and opted to import plasterboard from Thailand.
 On 13 June, Simplicity Living and the Shareholders Association met with Fletcher Building to discuss the gib plasterboard shortage.
 In response, the company's CEO Ross Taylor confirmed that it would boost production at its existing factories, with plans being made to open a new factory in Tauranga in 2023.
 Rival plasterboard supplier Elephant Plasterboard criticised Fletcher Building's monopoly over the New Zealand building market.

-On 16 June, Taylor confirmed that Fletcher was also importing more plasterboard material from Australia with plans to produce 1 million square meters of plasterboard between June and September 2022; enough to supply 2,000 houses.
+On 16 June, Taylor confirmed that Fletcher was also importing more plasterboard material from Australia with plans to produce 1 million square metres of plasterboard between June and September 2022; enough to supply 2,000 houses.
 On 17 June, Fletcher shareholders including Simplicity Living met with the company's executives.
 Simplicity chief executive Sam Stubbs criticised Fletcher's leadership for their perceived lack of accountability, questioning their attribution for the plasterboard supply shortage to COVID-19 lockdown restrictions between 2020 and 2021.
 The Shareholders' Association also voiced concerns about the implications of the gib shortage for Fletcher's finances and reputation.

 On 21 June, Building and Construction Minister Megan Woods established a ministerial taskforce to investigate ways of easing the national gib board shortage, including obtaining alternative plasterboard supplies.
 In addition, Woods asked Fletcher not to enforce some of its trademarks for at least 12 months.